MaximShershavikov/IOTranslator/README.md

 When the program is first launched, a module is compiled for a particular Linux kernel.
 To compile a module, you must have a gcc compiler in the operating system.
 If there is no compiler then it must be installed.
 In Ubuntu, to install the compiler, you must enter the command: sudo apt-get install gcc.

 To run the program, you need to go to the root directory.
-To do this, enter the command: cd /....../IOTranslator-v1.0/IOTranslator-v1.0_x86/ or cd /....../IOTranslator-v1.0/IOTranslator-v1.0_x64/.
-After going to the root directory of the program, you must enter the command: sudo ./IOTranslator_v1.0.out
+To do this, enter command: "cd /....../IOTranslator-v1.0/IOTranslator-v1.0_x86/" or "cd /....../IOTranslator-v1.0/IOTranslator-v1.0_x64/".
+After going to the root directory of the program, you must enter command: "sudo ./IOTranslator_v1.0.out".

+If after entering "./IOTranslator_v1.0.out" you received message "./IOTranslator_v1.0.out: permission denied".
+To correct this situation, you need to enter command: "chmod +x IOTranslator_v1.0.out ./IOTranslator_v1.0.out".
+After that, you need to restart the program by entering command: "./IOTranslator_v1.0.out".